-Murrieta Canyon Academy
+Murrieta Canyon Academy & Murrieta Options Academy

-Co-enrollment opportunities are available so students may access programs at comprehensive school sites as well.
-These programs provide students a viable alternative to the traditional school with an academically challenging program in an environment that is small, personal, creative, and caring.The small class sizes and independent study program enable teachers to address a wide variety of learning styles.
+Co-enrollment opportunities are available to allow students to participate in our CTE programs for Construction or Studio Arts.The small class sizes enable teachers to address a wide variety of learning styles.
 Dedicated and caring staff and administrators partner with the district's traditional schools to provide each student with a personalized learning experience.
-Murrieta Canyon Academy will meet the needs of students seeking a flexible, learner-centered, competency driven education within a standards-based program.
+Murrieta Canyon Academy and Murrieta Options Academy meet the needs of students seeking a flexible, learner-centered, competency-driven education within a standards-based program.
 The district approved curriculum is presented in a small and caring environment where students feel comfortable and are encouraged to succeed.
-Click here to download a brochure with more information about Murrieta Canyon Academy.

 Creekside High School opened in August 1998.
 In 1999, the District started an independent study program for students who needed something other than a traditional classroom setting.
 By the end of the 2002/03 school year, the demand for the independent study program had grown to the point where there was a waiting list of students.
 Tenaja Canyon Academy opened in 2003.As the alternative education programs grew to meet the various needs of individual students and families from grades 1-12, district staff proposed merging Creekside High School with Tenaja Canyon Academy.
-On June 23 the Board of Education approved the merger and renaming of the alternative education program to Murrieta Canyon Academy.
+On June 23, the Board of Education approved the merger and renaming of the alternative education program to Murrieta Canyon Academy.

-Graduates meet the 210 credit requirement and they must complete 40 hours of community service, pass the California High School Exit Exam and complete the Senior Exit Interview.
+Graduates meet the 200 credit requirement, and they must complete 40 hours of community service and complete the Senior Exit Interview.
 These supplemental requirements are in line with the district's comprehensive high schools.